June 11, 2019

 Timing is especially important, because it needs to coincide with student knowledge and decision making.
 By fall, inquiring students and applicants begin to have a greater awareness of which colleges they are interested in, pricing, and what factors are unique about each college they are considering.

 No matter the time of year, there’s never a wrong time to start thinking about your tuition pricing strategies.
-If you have any questions about how a pricing study might help you, please contact me for more information.
+If you have any questions about how a pricing study might help you, email us for more information.